 Are you acquiring real estate, renewing a lease, or relocating? * CLOSED *

 The City has allocated $3.1M to the Nonprofit Sustainability Initiative to support one-time expenses for eligible nonprofit acquisition, relocation, construction, and renovation projects.
-The deadline to apply is 12 PM on Friday, January 29, 2021.
+The deadline to apply was Friday, January 29, 2021.

 Up to $3.1 million is available to fund: